 Some of you might recognize the song without ever having heard the original.
 Electric Youth reintroduced the cut with a slightly faster pace to new audiences on 2009’s Valerie and Friends compilation on David “College” Grellier’s Valerie Collective and Grand Blanc.

-I love that version, but Clio’s original is a highly precious commodity.
+I love that version, but Clio’s original, written by Roberto Ferrante, is a highly precious commodity.
 The drum machine puts out a big, steady beat.
 You can feel the snare.
 The punchy and delicate synthesizers are gorgeous, colorful and full of catchy and bittersweet melodies.
 They slink and strut and adeptly wander in a way that keeps you at arm’s length just long enough to make you replay the song over and over.

 Then there’s Clio’s vocals.
 They’re sufficiently dispassionate — in that way that Italo Disco vocals often are — but they’re also sweet, savory and serious in a way that perfectly complements the song.
 When the chorus kicks in, Clio grabs you by the face with her soft, Mediterranean hands and throughly reels you in.